Wild Turkey Bratwurst

 It’s sad that many restaurants no longer accompany shellfish like shrimp and crab with this iconic American dipping sauce.
 Nowadays what they bring seems bland and sort of pointless, completely lacking “zing”.
 Yeah, I get it.
 Shellfish flesh has a delicate flavor.
 And there Read More …

 Of course this works best with wild birds like turkey, pheasant — or even a big mess of quail.
-Don’t just “breast ’em out” and toss the rest — all those bones and meat are the ticket to great stock!
+PLEASE do not just “breast ’em out” and toss the rest — all those bones and meat are a first-class ticket to great stock!

 OK, it’s not wild game.
 It’s hard to work game into desserts.
 Besides, it does have “Moose” in the name.
 You could use it to say “OK kids, eat all your venison and daddy will make moose munch.”